MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Optimize data size*: Review the data being transmitted between components or systems, and look for opportunities to minimize its size.
 Consider techniques such as compressing the data before transmission or using more efficient data formats.
 By reducing the data size, you can decrease network bandwidth usage and improve overall efficiency.

-- *Batch*: If applicable, consider batching multiple smaller requests into a single larger request.
+- *Batch requests*: If applicable, consider batching multiple smaller requests into a single larger request.
 Batching reduces the overhead of establishing multiple connections and decreases the overall data transmission.

 - *Use data serialization*: Data serialization refers to the process of converting complex data structures or objects into a format that can be easily transmitted over a network or stored in a persistent storage system.
 This strategy involves representing the data in a standardized format, so the data can be efficiently transmitted, processed, and reconstructed at the receiving end.